projectdatafuel/.github/profile/README.md

-This is the main landing page for the DataFuel project with many sub projects
+This is the main landing page for the DataFuel project with many sub projects.

+If "data is the new oil" that drives the future, at DataFuel we believe that synthetic data will be the new alternative fuel to drive that innovation.

+For more information and the papers/slides describing these, please visit: https://users.ece.cmu.edu/~vsekar/projects/datafuel

 <li> DoppelGanger:  Generating time series data <br>